andrewdefries/TesseractOCR/README.md

 ========================

 ![Workflow of the Reetz book scanner](https://github.com/andrewdefries/TesseractOCR/blob/master/ReetzWorkFlow.png)

+Briefly, the workflow is as follows to extract text from high quality images.
+Take pictures of source material, pre-process using imagemagick scripts (rotate, contrast, crop), input image to tesseract.

 A number of options are available to pre-process and determine the appropriate crop area.
 Here we use a combination of both gui and command line tools.
 The open source image editing tool FIJI or Fiji is Just Image J ( http://fiji.sc/wiki/index.php/Fiji) was used to determine the appropriate crop area.
 Since we were using tesseract locally and on the google cloud the gsutil tool was used to download a set of odd and even images for the user to determine a single crop box.
 The images were downloaded and the even indices where opened, made to stack, and a crop box was determined.
 The value was saved in a file.